denten-books/plain-text/2-device.md

 describes what we mean by "understanding" as a "process of translation from one symbolism into another; tracing a picture, copying something, or translating into another mode of representation" [@wittgenstein_philosophical_1974, 45].
-To understand something said is akin to modeling it in clay or drawing, he writes.
-There understanding comes through the comparative use of both modes of representation.
+To understand something said is thus akin to modeling it in clay or by drawing, he writes.
+Whatever is meant by "understanding" comes through the comparative transference between media.

-In light of our earlier discussion about metaphoric transference, Wittgenstein's hermeneutics can be understood as a type of metaphor making, across media.
-To comprehend something, it is not enough to paraphrase it in the same medium.
-It seems that language cannot be explained in language, for example.
-One must trade symbolisms, creating a metaphor that explains one representational system in terms of another.
+In light of our earlier discussion about metaphoric transference, Wittgenstein's hermeneutics can be viewed as a type of metaphor making across media, translation, or trans-mediation.
+It is insufficient to merely paraphrase something: to show understanding one must "draw a picture" or "model" in a way that reveals correspondence of equivalent structures.
+Language cannot be explained in language, for example.
+One trades symbolisms in a sense, creating a model that explains one representational system in terms of another.
 This process is not exact.
-How would one check if the "clay model" corresponds to the "language model" properly, for example?
+For example, how would one check whether a "clay model" corresponds to a "language model" of something?
 In thinking of the various ways in which the process of translation breaks, Wittgenstein continually returns to the pianola, a type of a player piano.
 In the player piano, the relationship between music score sheet and the keyboard is rigidly defined.
 Perforated sheet music passes through the machine, activating a set of corresponding pins.
-The conceptual world of the mechanism and the conceptual world of music notation correspond exactly.
-The machine enacts the metaphor through rigid connections.
-We are guaranteed correspondence in a sense.
-But like the other mechanisms, the pianola can break too.
+The conceptual world of the mechanism and the conceptual world of music notation thus correspond exactly.
+Correspondence is assured.
+The machine enacts the metaphor across media through rigid connections.
+We are guaranteed correspondence through mechanical
+means: by the way the actuating mechanism of the player piano fit into the groves of the piano roll.

 ![Electrically-operated musical instrument by Clyde Coleman of Chicago, Il.
-1914, US1107495A.](images/pianola.png)
+1914, US1107495A.
+Wittgenstein returns to the image of pianola throughout his writings.](images/pianola.png)

-In the early passages of *Philosophical Grammar*, Wittgenstein explains:
-"Aren't our sentences parts of a mechanism?
+The above correspondence brings us closer to a solution to the "proper" interpretation problem.
+But, like all other mechanisms of comprehensions, the pianola can break too.
+In the early passages of *Philosophical Grammar*, Wittgenstein explains: "Aren't our sentences parts of a mechanism?
 As in a pianola?
 But suppose it is in bad condition?
 So it is not the effect but the purpose of the signs (the holes in the pianola roll).
 Their purpose *within* the mechanism" [@wittgenstein_philosophical_1974, 10].
-Wittgenstein elaborates a few pages
+Wittgenstein elaborates a few pages later:
-later:

-> The sentences that we utter have a particular purpose, they are to produce certain effects.
-They are parts of a mechanism, perhaps a psychological mechanism, and the words of the sentences are also parts of the mechanism (levers, cogwheels, and so on).
-The example that seems to illustrate what we're thinking of here is an automatic music player, a pianola.
-It contains a roll, rollers, etc., on which the piece of music is written is some kind of notation (the position of holes, pegs, and so on).
-It's as if the written sign gave orders which are carried out by keys and hammers [@wittgenstein_philosophical_1974, 69].
+> The sentences that we utter have a particular purpose, they are to produce
+> certain effects.
+They are parts of a mechanism, perhaps a psychological
+> mechanism, and the words of the sentences are also parts of the mechanism
+> (levers, cogwheels, and so on).
+The example that seems to illustrate what
+> we're thinking of here is an automatic music player, a pianola.
+It contains
+> a roll, rollers, etc., on which the piece of music is written is some kind
+> of notation (the position of holes, pegs, and so on).
+It's as if the written
+> sign gave orders which are carried out by keys and hammers
+> [@wittgenstein_philosophical_1974, 69].

 As was the case with reading automata in *The Blue and Brown Notebooks*, Wittgenstein again substitutes a physical mechanism for the process of